 High Arctic Announces 2022 Third Quarter Financial and Operating Results

 CALGARY, Alberta, Nov.
-11, 2022 (GLOBE NEWSWIRE) -- High Arctic Energy Services Inc. (TSX: HWO) (the “Corporation” or “High Arctic”) released its third quarter results today.
+11, 2022 (GLOBE NEWSWIRE) -- High Arctic Energy Services Inc. HWO (the "Corporation" or "High Arctic") released its third quarter results today.

 Mike Maguire, CEO of High Arctic, commented: